metaphaseaudio/playdate-cpp-extensions/README.md

 SDK is all in C, you'll still end up writing a lot of C, and that wasn't really the point, was it?

-This library extends the core `playdate-cpp` library, and provides RIIA compliant C++ objects for the C API, as well as other useful objects to ease development.
+This library extends the core `playdate-cpp` library, and provides RAII compliant C++ objects for the C API, as well as other useful objects to ease development.
 The goal of this library to let you write as much C++, (and as little C) as possible.

-At the moment the library provides a fairly a la carte approach to development, but a long-term goal of this library to include classes which would provide users a clearly structured game engine.
+At the moment the library provides a fairly à la carte approach to development, but a long-term goal of this library to include classes which would provide users a clearly structured game engine.